Responsible Learner Behaviour

 The Procedures

 It is important to let a person know immediately if their behaviour is unacceptable, even if incidents are minor.
-If this does not happen, the person, and other people witnessing it will believe the behaviour is acceptable.
-These procedures provide a framework for managing incidents; communicating what is wrong to the person and agreeing future behaviour.

 The offer of a place on a course may be withdrawn where it is clear that the professional skills and behaviours required to: complete the course and/or qualification; and/or to enter the related sector, are not being clearly and consistently demonstrated by the learner.